tannewt/wa-law.org/bill/2021-22/hb/1117/S2/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/House%20Bills/1117-S2.xml)
 ## Section 1
-(1) The legislature finds that:
+1. The legislature finds that:

-(a) Salmon and other anadromous fish have a special historical, economic, and cultural importance to Washington;
+    a.
+Salmon and other anadromous fish have a special historical, economic, and cultural importance to Washington;

-(b) As a consequence of their centrality to treaty-protected rights reserved to Indian tribes, and the efforts required to be undertaken in order to preserve those rights and recover threatened and endangered species, the preservation and recovery of salmonid populations is a uniquely important legislative priority;
+    b.
+As a consequence of their centrality to treaty-protected rights reserved to Indian tribes, and the efforts required to be undertaken in order to preserve those rights and recover threatened and endangered species, the preservation and recovery of salmonid populations is a uniquely important legislative priority;

-(c) Nontribal commercial and recreational fishing and salmon viewing contribute significantly to the economic and social stability and well-being of Washington residents; and
+    c.
+Nontribal commercial and recreational fishing and salmon viewing contribute significantly to the economic and social stability and well-being of Washington residents; and

-(d) Ensuring that future development, redevelopment, and population growth are compatible with the long-term survival and recovery of anadromous fish species is essential to Washington's continued vibrancy and quality of life.
+    d.
+Ensuring that future development, redevelopment, and population growth are compatible with the long-term survival and recovery of anadromous fish species is essential to Washington's continued vibrancy and quality of life.

-(2) Therefore, it is the intent of the legislature to support the protection of salmon through:
+2. Therefore, it is the intent of the legislature to support the protection of salmon through:

-(a) The adoption and state support of net ecological gain at the WRIA scale and incorporation of applicable elements of the local salmon recovery plan through local government growth and shoreline planning efforts;
+    a.
+The adoption and state support of net ecological gain at the WRIA scale and incorporation of applicable elements of the local salmon recovery plan through local government growth and shoreline planning efforts;

-(b) Ensuring that proportional compensatory mitigation for direct and indirect impacts that are predicted to occur over the expected life of the project to wetlands, water, and fish and wildlife habitat conservation areas and other elements of the environment that affect salmon habitat achieves its desired outcomes; and
+    b.
+Ensuring that proportional compensatory mitigation for direct and indirect impacts that are predicted to occur over the expected life of the project to wetlands, water, and fish and wildlife habitat conservation areas and other elements of the environment that affect salmon habitat achieves its desired outcomes; and

-(c) Providing local governments the full resources needed in the form of funding and technical support to achieve the goals and requirements of this act.
+    c.
+Providing local governments the full resources needed in the form of funding and technical support to achieve the goals and requirements of this act.

 ## Section 2
 > This section modifies existing section [36.70A.030](/rcw/36_counties/36.070A_growth_management—planning_by_selected_counties_and_cities.md).
 Here is the [modified chapter](rcw/36_counties/36.070A_growth_management—planning_by_selected_counties_and_cities.md) for context.